gordonzero/monolog-db/readme.md

 ## Laravel 5.6 Monolog Database Handler.

-This package will log errors into MySQL database instead storage/log/laravel.log file.
+This package will log errors into a database instead storage/log/laravel.log file.

 ### Installation